Does Medicare Cover Nutritional Counseling for Obesity?

 Medicare obesity counseling entails a BMI screening, dietary evaluation and counseling.
 This benefit is based on the premise that you can succeed in losing weight by learning behaviors that help you commit to a healthy diet and exercise program.

 The Medicare BMI requirement for eligibility for Medicare obesity counseling is 30 or more.
-Medicare also stipulates that the counseling takes place in a primary care facility to ensure that you have a personalized plan coordinated with the other healthcare services you are getting.
+Medicare also stipulates that weight management and nutrition counseling takes place in a primary care facility to ensure that you have a personalized plan coordinated with the other healthcare services you are getting.